Hipperholme Grammar School

 Hipperholme Grammar School is a private grammar school in Hipperholme (near Halifax), West Yorkshire, England.
 It educates pupils between the ages of 3 and 16.

 Lightcliffe Preparatory School merged with Hipperholme Grammar School in 2003, under the Hipperholme Grammar Schools Foundation, and was subsequently renamed as Hipperholme Grammar Junior School.

-The school has it origins in 1529 within the chantry chapel of the nearby village of Coley.
-In 1648 (the date the school classes as its founding year) Matthew Broadley, paymaster to Charles I, endowed a large sum of money to build a school on land donated by Samuel Sunderland of Coley Hall; the school opened its doors on its current site in 1661.
+In 1648 (the date the school classes as its founding year) Matthew Broadley, paymaster to Charles I, endowed a large sum of money to build a school on land donated by Samuel Sunderland of Coley Hall; the school opened on its current site in 1661.
 Two of the current school houses, Broadley and Sunderland, are named after the founders.

-In 1783 a new school hall was constructed, designed by Longbottom.
+In 1783 a new school hall was constructed.
 Originally an all-boys school, it became private (ISA, AGBIS) in the 1980s and began admitting girls at the same time.